With permission, Mr Deputy Speaker, I will make a statement on the death of Jamal Khashoggi.

 My hon.
 Friend speaks extremely powerfully and he accurately points out the fact that autocracies are inherently less stable than countries that have democratic institutions, and there is a higher risk of appalling violations of human rights.
 It is fair to say that in the case of Saudi Arabia over recent years there has been a pattern of deterioration, but there have also been some conflicting signals, such as allowing women to drive and other things going in the opposite direction.

-What I said clearly in my statement was that the impact in terms of consequences on our relationship with Saudi Arabia will depend on the confidence that we have that these kinds of incidents cannot and will not be repeated.
+What I said clearly in my statement was that the impact in terms of consequences for our relationship with Saudi Arabia will depend on the confidence that we have that these kinds of incidents cannot and will not be repeated.
 Giving us confidence in the reform and renewal process, which is official Saudi policy, will be essential, and that needs to take on board many of the things my hon.
 Friend said.

 We on the Scottish National party Benches also send our condolences to the family of Jamal Kashoggi.
 Like so many others in the House, we are appalled by his murder by this—frankly—criminal act, regardless of how we look at it.
 We have seen acts throughout the world that show that the rules-based system is clearly under threat, and that should concern us all.
 We have rightly called out the Russians, so what consideration is being given to similar action against those who are found guilty of perpetrating this act?
 What independent investigations are taking place with the UK Government?